 An inverter is a critical component of any solar energy system.
 It converts the direct current (DC) generated by a photovoltaic solar panel into alternating current (AC), which can then be used to power all your regular household appliances.

-A kilowatt-hour is a unit of measurement equivalent to power consumption of 1,000 watts over a 60-minute period.
+A kilowatt-hour is a unit of measurement equivalent to power usage of 1,000 watts over a 60-minute period.

 Megawatt hour (Mwh)